Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 Let your private guide take care of the storytelling; see the different temples that speak of the old Mayan way of life.

-Afterwards, head over to one of the world’s most massive underwater cave systems.
+Afterward, head over to one of the world’s most massive underwater cave systems.

 Swim and snorkel around Cenote Dos Ojos and enjoy its crystal clear and comfortably cool waters.